Reviews

 I saved this podcast from 2 Kansas City CEOS talking about Founder Depression.
 It is their most popular podcast.
 It isn’t surprising to me.
 When you are going thru the pain of a struggling business, it isn’t your friends and family you go to for help.
 You go to google.
 It was months before I could talk about my failing franchise with those closest to me.

 If you are the owner of a struggling business, here are key steps on how to close a business.
 Take the emotion out of closing the business and do what is best for you and your health.
+Talk to someone else that is a business owner…they will understand.

 And, if you are country western fan, this was the song that helped me.
 “If you are going through hell” by Rodney Atkins.